🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 But with guided journals for shadow work, you’re not just reflecting —

-you’re actively working through the layers behind your reactions.
+You’re actively working through the layers behind your reactions.

 And over time, something begins to change.